Synchronicity89/MidiEssence/README.md

 Future scope:

-The data that the visualization runs on is a CSV file that is short enough to paste into a GPT 4 prompt, so one can ask GPT 4 how to find the patterns and encode the symbolic music, thereby capturing the essence.
-This might be iterated using the OpenAI API, so that the LLM gets feedback as to how well the encoding and decoding is going, and can generate a new version of the code.
-Executing code automatically that has been generated from an AI, without a human looking at it first, may pose an increasing amount of risk (though right now it is neglible), so a human will probably be in the loop, with as much automation as possible
+The data that the visualization runs on is a CSV file.
+This CSV is short enough to paste into a GPT 4 prompt, so one could ask GPT 4 how to find the patterns and encode the symbolic music, thereby capturing the essence, however this seems to be too big of a job for the technology right now, even if carefully prompted.
+The next steps might be to polish the hand-coded encoding so that it becomes more of a language.
+Also the rhythm and velociy need a similar treatment.
+The data might become three dimensional at that point, in which case numpy might be employed.
+We are already at a stage where a lot of training data could already be generated that could be used to train a deep learning model.